goodmite/vanhackathon-chrome-extension/README.md

 # Running the project
-I published the chrome extension on webstore but its still under review.
-However, its very easy to run the chrome extension locally
+Go to chrome webstore and install extension: [link](https://chrome.google.com/webstore/detail/vanhack-quick-access/ccedfcdijipjpkclkdehieejnddhdmdd)

+OR

+To test locally:

+Fronted:
-1. Clone this project
+1. Clone this project and ```run npm i && ng build --watch```
 1. Open Chrome browser
 2. go to chrome://extensions
 3. Turn on developer mode